 2. Display your Pins

 Think of fun ways to display your Disney pin collection at the parks and at home.
 There are pin books and bags available at the souvenir shops.
-Or just pin them on the backpack that you’re bringing in to the park!
-Many people have a dedicated cork board at home to display all their Disney pins.

 One of the most common way to display your pins is on a pin lanyard.
 It’s also the easiest way to keep track of your pins while you are in the Disney Parks rather than lugging them in a backpack!